phoenix-rtos/phoenix-rtos-doc/quickstart/armv7m4-stm32l4x6.md

   Source: The Nucleo board's schematic, available on https://www.st.com/en/evaluation-tools/nucleo-l4a6zg.html#cad-resources

-- Put the converter into your host-pc's usb port
+- Put the converter into your host PC's USB port
 - Open serial port in terminal using picocom

   ```